-- (1) Despite anything in this Part, a manufacturer or first supplier of dangerous goods must disclose the chemical name of an ingredient of the dangerous goods to a registered medical practitioner if- - (a) the SDS for the dangerous goods, or the marking on the container in which the dangerous goods are supplied, does not disclose the chemical name of the ingredient; and - (b) the medical practitioner requests the chemical name of the ingredient to assist with the management of his or her patient.
+- Despite anything in this Part, a manufacturer or first supplier of dangerous goods must disclose the chemical name of an ingredient of the dangerous goods to a registered medical practitioner if- - (a) the SDS for the dangerous goods, or the marking on the container in which the dangerous goods are supplied, does not disclose the chemical name of the ingredient; and

+(b) the registered medical practitioner requests the chemical name of the ingredient to assist with the management of the practitioner's patient.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.